PARTS OF SPEECH IN ENGLISH!

 Definition of Parts of Speech

 Every word used in a sentence occupied a position and fulfills a function.
-The words in a sentence are, therefore, divided into clauses, called parts of speech, according to the function they fulfill.
+The words in a sentence are, therefore, divided into causes, called parts of speech, according to the function they fulfill.
+Parts of speech play an important role in sentence structure.

 There are eight parts of speech.